 The first thing to know is that you shouldn't stress just yet.
-As AnimalWised answers why does my cat have black dandruff?, we'll show you that it is not usually the sign of a serious ailment.
-However, in saying this, it is advised to have your cat examined by a vet and ensure there aren't any worrying accompanying symptoms.
-Keep reading to see why.
+As AnimalWised answers why does my cat have black dandruff?
+We'll show you that it is not usually the sign of a serious ailment.
+However, it is also important to consider the possibilities of a parasitical infestation such as fleas.
+Regardless, go to a veterinarian to be sure.

 The importance of keeping a cat's coat healthy

 Cats devote a large portion of their day to hygiene maintenance, even engaging in social grooming for various purposes.
 It's not a bad idea to groom your cat yourself, especially if they don't have another cat with which they can groom socially.
 The cats coat provides vital functions to the overall health of the cat.
 It regulates their body temperature, protects them from injury when hit as well as protecting them from the sun.

 This is why it is so important for their coat to be kept in good condition.
 Brushing will help remove dead hair which is especially good for long haired cats as well as those who are prone to hairballs.

 There are other benefits to grooming your cat.
 It helps to strengthen the bond between human and animal, mimicking the social grooming they have between each other.
 Brushing can help relax your cat as well, keeping them purring during times of stress.
 Importantly, it gives you the opportunity to take a look at the quality of the cat's coat and inspect them for any signs of illness.